Avian influenza (bird flu)

 Annual migration of wild birds has the ongoing potential to introduce new subtypes of avian influenza virus to Australian birds.

-State and Commonwealth governments and the national chicken meat, duck meat and egg industries have formal arrangements in place to share the costs of responding to outbreaks of highly pathogenic avian influenza and low pathogenic avian influenza (H5/H7 virus subtypes only).
-This helps ensure a rapid and effective emergency response can be immediately mounted if the disease occurs.
+State and Commonwealth governments share the costs of managing avian influenza outbreaks with chicken meat, duck meat and egg industries.
+This includes both highly pathogenic and low pathogenic H5/H7 virus.
+This ensures that a rapid and effective emergency response can be immediately mounted if the disease occurs.

-Owners may be eligible for compensation if birds or property must be destroyed to eradicate the disease.
+Owners may qualify for compensation if they need to destroy birds or property to eradicate the disease.

 Procedures for responding to outbreaks generally include: